 - 2.1.
 Members are welcome to volunteer to help steward or support an event being organised by the Town Council.
 They should do so in advance of the event, ideally at least a week beforehand to assist planning, and not on the day.
-The Council will:- - Ensure the member is supplied with a high-vis vest and a name badge - Ensure the member is briefed as to their role and responsibilities and the component parts of the event, and supplied with any necessary equipment - Provide the member with written procedures on health and safety, dealing with accidents, and dealing with lost children - Provide them with the appropriate contact points ahead of the event and ensure they have access to health and safety facilities, and keys for any unstaffed land or buildings they need to access - 2.2.
+The Council will:- - Ensure the member is supplied with a high-vis vest and a name badge - Ensure the member is briefed as to their role and responsibilities and the component parts of the event, and supplied with any necessary equipment - Provide the member with information about the event, including trader and entertainer line ups, activities booked in, and timings - Provide the member with written procedures on health and safety, dealing with accidents, and dealing with lost children - Provide them with the appropriate contact points ahead of the event and ensure they have access to health and safety facilities, and keys for any unstaffed land or buildings they need to access - 2.2.
 The elected member will be treated in the same way as any other volunteer, and should be prepared to take instructions from an event supervisor. - 2.3.
 The member should not attempt to undertake any manual handling tasks without the necessary experience or without supervision by someone who has the appropriate experience. - 2.4.
 The member should not attempt to deal with any medical emergency unless they had the appropriate health and safety at work certification. - 2.5.
 The member will need to be DBS checked before being given any unsupervised access to children or vulnerable adults. - 2.6.
 Members may ask family or friends along as volunteers, provided that the above conditions are met, except where the Councillor is directly representing the Council (e.g. at consultation events)